 Caring for an elderly loved one comes with many challenges.
 One of the greatest emotional hurdles faced by caregivers is feeling powerless when faced with a problem they don’t know how to address.
 A question that often comes up in the AgingCare.com Support Groups is about compulsive skin picking.
 A number of caregivers have expressed concern about the tendency for their loved one to repetitively pick or scratch their skin to the extent that it causes damage and even injury.
 Thinning skin and decreased healing capabilities exacerbate the problem, as there is greater risk for the development of open wounds and infection.

-There are a variety of reasons why your loved one may be engaging in this behavior, one of which is the possibility of having developed a Body-Focused Repetitive Behavior (BFRB) known as excoriation disorder or compulsive skin picking disorder.
+There are a variety of reasons why a senior may be engaging in this behavior, one of which is the possibility of having developed a Body-Focused Repetitive Behavior (BFRB) known as excoriation disorder or compulsive skin picking disorder.
 This is a widely experienced, yet little known disorder characterized by the urge to compulsively pick, scratch or pull at any area of the skin.
 However, it is important to note that one of the diagnostic criteria for excoriation disorder is the exclusion of any other medical or psychogenic reason for the behavior.
 It is therefore important to first rule out any dermatological conditions such as allergic rash or medication side effects, and to exclude the presence of tactile hallucinations or delusional thought patterns, which are common in some forms of progressive dementia.
 It is therefore imperative that you consult with your prescribing physician or health care professional about your concerns.

 What is excoriation disorder?

 One of the key features of this disorder is that the person is aware that their behavior is not good, and actually have a desire to stop, but the compulsion to pick, scratch or pull is too strong to resist.

 Brittanylee88 described her experiences with her mother and this condition on the forum: